 - a.
 Initial Review: Upon completion of the initial review, SCDOT will make a final determination in accordance with Section 3.8.3, request more information, or provide a conditional response. - b.
 More Information Needed: SCDOT may submit written questions to the Proposer as outlined in the Milestone Schedule, and/or request a one-on-one meeting in order to better understand the details of the formal ATC.
-In addition, for questions related to minor clarifications, SCDOT may submit written questions to the Proposer anytime during the initial review or any subsequent review.
+In addition, for questions related to minor clarifications, SCDOT may submit written questions to the Proposer anytime during the initial review or any

+- subsequent review.
 Proposers will then have the opportunity to resubmit according to the Milestone Schedule. - c.
 One-on-One Meetings: Confidential One-on-One Formal ATC meeting(s) may be scheduled to fully understand the details of any formal ATCs.
 These meetings will be restricted to those persons involved in the review of the formal ATC and limited to discussions of the Proposer's formal ATC approach and any outstanding confidential questions.
 The purpose of this meeting is to discuss proposed changes, answer questions, and other relevant issues.
 Verbal responses are for information only and are not binding.
 Nothing stated at any formal ATC meeting(s) will modify the RFP or Contract Documents.
 SCDOT reserves the right to disclose to all Proposers any issues raised during the ATC meeting(s) in an addendum.
 However, SCDOT will not disclose any information pertaining to an individual Proposer's ATCs or other technical concepts to other Proposers. - d.
 Conditional Response by SCDOT: If the SCDOT states a formal ATC is not approved in its present form, it may be reconsidered for approval upon satisfaction, in SCDOT's sole discretion, of certain identified conditions that must be met or certain clarifications or modifications that must be made by Proposer.
-The Proposer shall not have the right to incorporate this formal e.
+The Proposer shall not have the right to incorporate this formal ATC into the Proposal unless and until the formal ATC has been resubmitted in accordance with the Milestone Schedule, with the conditions, clarification and modifications satisfied, and SCDOT has made a final determination. - e.
 No Response from SCDOT: If the Proposer does not receive correspondence from SCDOT in accordance with the Milestone Schedule, the formal ATC is deemed rejected by SCDOT, unless written notification to extend this period is given by SCDOT.